rca0/rca0.github.io/_posts/2023-11-15-aws-network-pb-pv-subnets.md

 ## VPC

 AWS VPC stands for Virtual Private Cloud, which allows you to isolate AWS resources within a logically defined virtual network.
 The VPC is a virtual network that closely resembles a tradicional network you'd operate in your own data center.
-After creating this VPC, youo can add subnets.
+After creating this VPC, you can add subnets.

-A VPC comprises several componets, including;
+A VPC comprises several components, including;

 * Subnets
 * Route Tables